diamantidis/diamantidis.github.io/_posts/2020-04-19-scala-script-for-fullsize-screenshots-for-different-screen-dimensions.md

 ![Chrome's DevTool capture full size screenshots screenshot]({{site.url}}/assets/screenshot_script/devTools_capture_screenshot.png)

-My first thought was that this is great, I could use to track the evolution of the UI on my blog over time.
+My first thought was that this is great, I could use it to track the evolution of the UI on my blog over time.
 A second later though, a light bulb went on in my head. :bulb:

 What if I could write a script that would do the same?
 This would not only help me keep a record of the UI changes over time but potentially could ease the tedious and inefficient process of changing devices and making sure that everything looks good. :thinking: :thought_balloon: